E-Brown96/E-Brown96/README.md

 <h1 align="center">Hi there 👋, I'm Ed</h1>
 <h3 align="center">A passionate data scientist from the UK</h3>
-<h5 align="left">Welcome to my profile, feel free to take a look at some of my ongoing projects 💻 !
+<h5 align="center">Welcome to my profile, feel free to take a look at some of my ongoing projects 💻 !
 Please don't hesitate to get in touch if you have any questions about my projects or potential job opportunties📱!

+<h3 align="center">A little about me</h3>

+Enthusiatic data scientist with over a year of programming experience and 3 years in the construction industry as a structural engineer.
+Having recently completed a bootcamp in Data Science and AI, I am currently working on a number of personal projects as I actively search for a full time role as a data scientist.

+<h3 align="center">Navigating my Github</h3>

+My coding journey started in 2022 as I taught myself basic web development with HTML5, CSS and Javascript using codecademy (All repos between Jan 2022 - July 2022).
+The culmination of this can be seen on my web dev porfolio web page, it summarises the projects I completed following the codecademy programme and can be found here: <a href="https://linkedin.com/in/https://www.linkedin.com/in/edward-brown96/" target="blank">, the code for this web page is here: [web dev portfolio webpage](https://github.com/E-Brown96/Portfolio-Website)

+I decided to undertake the Le Wagon Data Science and AI bootcamp to help with my intended career switch from engineering to data science.
+My repos from October 2023 - December 2023 are all the challenges I did as part of the course and consist of everything from basic python code, SQL basics, data visualisation to machine learning, deep learning and ML Ops.
+The key projects from the course were:
+- 🪙 A crypto market predictor, where I worked as part of a team of 4 to develop a model that could predict the crypto market (https://github.com/E-Brown96/crypto_market_assistant)
+- 📲 The frontend for the crypto market predictor, which I developed for the crypto market predictor (https://github.com/E-Brown96/crypto_assist_UI)
+- 🎖️ A kaggle competition predicting house sale prices using advanced regression techniques (https://github.com/E-Brown96/data-houses-kaggle-competition)

+Since completing the bootcamp I am continuing my learning and development by working on personal projects, below are some of my favourites:

-- 🔭 I’m currently working on [a crypto market predictor](https://github.com/E-Brown96/crypto_market_assistant.git)
+- 🔭 I’m currently working on [a crypto market predictor](https://github.com/E-Brown96/crypto_market_assistant.git) The aim of this project is to predict the price of bitcoin using models from the DARTS library, I am currently in the process of adding additional data features and adjusting the model.

+If you're curious about any of my projects or would be interested in collaborating with me on a future project get in touch:
 - 📫 How to reach me **edb56@live.co.uk**

-Enthusiatic data scientist

 <h3 align="left">Connect with me:</h3>
 <p align="left">